Acta Obstetricia et Gynecologica Scandinavica

 • Title -this should describe the article content clearly and concisely.
 Do not use abbreviations or proprietary names in the title and avoid lengthy titles.

 • Keywords - Include in the manuscript file 5-8 keywords representative of your article immediately after the abstract.
 These are used for indexing services and other search facilities for published material.
-One or two should be from the topics provided in the relevant part of the submission procedure, others are selected by the submitting author.
-Standardized medical subject headings (MeSH) are useful and preferred for this.
+One or two should be from topics provided in the relevant part of the submission procedure, others are selected by the submitting author.
+Standardized medical subject headings (MeSH) are preferred.

 • Abbreviations - Provide a list of abbreviations used in the text after the key words (see later).

-• Key Message box - For all Main Research Articles and Review Articles we ask authors to provide a one or two short sentence key message of the article which will be in a box at the front of the article.
-This should maximally be 40 words.
+• Key Message box - For all Main Research Articles and Review Articles we ask authors to provide a key message from the article which will be in a box at the front of the article.
+This should be 1-3 short sentences differently phrased from the Abstract conclusion, and maximally 40 words.
 Emphasize what main problem is targeted and to what degree it was solved or knowledge added.

 Organize original research manuscripts in the following manner: